Rosa Luxemburg: World War I (1914–1918)

-The outbreak of World War I in August 1914 and the subsequent collapse of the Second International was the defining catastrophe of Luxemburg's political life.
+The outbreak of World War I in August 1914 and the subsequent collapse of the Second International were the defining catastrophes of Luxemburg's political life.
 On 4 August, the SPD's Reichstag delegation voted unanimously for war credits, a decision that signified the capitulation of European social democracy to nationalism.
 Luxemburg, who was in Berlin, was devastated.
 Together with Karl Liebknecht, Clara Zetkin, Franz Mehring and a small circle of friends, she immediately began to organize an opposition.
 On 10 September 1914, they issued their first public declaration against the party's policy, disassociating themselves from the SPD leadership and calling for a new International.
 This group, initially known as the Gruppe Internationale, became the nucleus of the Spartacus League (Spartakusbund).

-Most of the war Luxemburg spent in prison.
-Her sentence from the 1914 Frankfurt trial was executed, and she was imprisoned from February 1915 to February 1916.
-After only a few months of freedom, during which she was a central figure in the Spartacist opposition, she was re-arrested in July 1916 and held in "protective custody" without trial, first in Warsaw and then in Breslau, until her release during the November 1918 revolution.